juhyeonkim95/MitsubaOHD/README.md

 # Mitsuba0.6 FMCW Renderer
-This repository is the official Mitsuba0.6 implementation of "A Monte Carlo Rendering Framework for Frequency-Modulated Continuous-Wave LiDAR" (SIGGRAPH Asia 2024 paper id 403)
+This repository is the official Mitsuba0.6 implementation of "A Monte Carlo Rendering Framework for Simulating Optical Heterodyne Detection" (SIGGRAPH 2025 paper id 247)
+This repository serves FMCW simulation.

 ## Install
 To compile, follow the original Mitsuba compliation guide at [here](https://github.com/mitsuba-renderer/mitsuba).